In-House vs. Outside Counsel: Choosing the Right Option

 What Is In-House Counsel?

-In-house counsel are attorneys employed directly by a company, either full-time or part-time.
-Their primary responsibility lies in providing legal advice and guidance to the company’s executives, managers, and employees.
+To start, a quick definition: In-house counsel are attorneys employed directly by a company.
+Their primary responsibility is to provide legal advice and guidance to the company’s executives, managers, and employees.
+Because they work for the business, they possess an intimate understanding of the company’s operations, goals, and legal requirements.

 What Is Outside Counsel?

-When to Consult With In-House Counsel
+When to Use In-House Counsel

 Day-To-Day Legal Business